MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/walkthrough7-unified-interface-configure-agent-scripting-agent-application.md

 1. Start the [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] client application, and sign in to the Common Data Service platform instance where you configured [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] by using the same user credentials that is assigned to Contoso Configuration in [Walkthrough 1: Build a simple agent application for Unified Interface Apps](../unified-service-desk/walkthrough1-unified-interface-build-a-simple-agent-application.md).
 For information about connecting to the Common Data Service platform instance using the [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] client application, see [Connect to CRM instance using the Unified Service Desk client](../unified-service-desk/admin/connect-dynamics-365-instance-using-unified-service-desk-client.md)

-2. Click the down arrow next to the **SEARCH** button in the toolbar, and then click **Account** to display the account records from your model-driven app.
+2. Select the down arrow next to the **SEARCH** button in the toolbar, and then select **Account** to display the account records from your model-driven app.

-3. Click the expander to display the left pane.
+3. Select the expander to display the left pane.

    ![Choose the expander in Unified Service Desk](../unified-service-desk/media/usd-choose-expander.png "Choose the expander in Unified Service Desk")

-4. Click on any of the account records to display the respective account information in a session.
+4. Select on any of the account records to display the respective account information in a session.
 In the left pane, the **Contoso: Welcome to Account Session** agent script appears.

    ![Agent script in Unified Service Desk](../unified-service-desk/media/usd-agent-script.png "Agent script in Unified Service Desk")

 5. In the agent script:

-   1. Click **New case** to open a new case form with pre-populated values (in the red box) from the current account record.
+   1. Select **New case** to open a new case form with pre-populated values (in the red box) from the current account record.

    ![New case form using the agent script](../unified-service-desk/media/usd-new-case-form-agent-script.png "New case form using the agent script")

-   2. Click **Display existing cases** to display the associated cases for the current account record.
+   2. Select **Display existing cases** to display the associated cases for the current account record.

    ![Display existing cases for an account](../unified-service-desk/media/usd-show-cases-account.png "Display existing cases for an account")

-   3. Click **Close session** to close the current session.
+   3. Select **Close session** to close the current session.

 <a name="Conclusion"></a>
 ## Conclusion